-Taxi Accident Lawyers South Florida
+Florida Taxi Accident Lawyers

 Most individuals who use taxi services do so with the expectation that they will be transported to their destinations safely and without incident.
 However, taxi drivers are involved in motor vehicle accidents just as commonly as drivers of private vehicles, and the injuries that can result are the same.
 The primary difference, of course, is that it can be difficult to know who is responsible for the resulting expenses that a taxicab accident injury is likely to generate.
 If you were injured in a taxi accident that occurred because the driver was negligent, you may be entitled to receive compensation for your injuries.
 Our Florida taxi accident lawyers can help you get the compensation you deserve.

-At Gonzalez & Cartwright, P.A., our West Palm Beach taxi accident attorneys can help you evaluate your case and explain the options that are available to help ensure that you are properly compensated for your injuries.
+At Gonzalez & Cartwright, P.A., our Florida taxi accident lawyers can help you evaluate your case and explain the options that are available to help ensure that you are properly compensated for your injuries.
 Negotiating with the taxi driver’s insurance company or employer can be intimidating, and we are here to help level the playing field.
 In some cases, it can be unclear who is even liable for the damages—the driver, the insurance company, or the driver’s employer.
 Our attorneys have a combined 35 years of experience successfully advocating on our clients’ behalf in cases involving taxi accidents, and we will put our expertise to work for you to ensure that your rights are protected.

 Taxi Driver Obligations in Florida